patarapolw/cnpy/README.md

 No typo checking.
 No turning to Wrong or Right.
 However, there is a middle-way button, "Not Sure".

 - `v` is accepted for `u:` or `ü` (for IME practice)
-- `ESC` for Not sure / Skip
+- `ESC` for Not sure
 - `Ctrl+Z` for Undo and redo later (move to the end of the queue)
-- `F1` or `F5` to End the current batch, and start the wrong drill or make a new batch.
+- `F5` to End the current batch, and start the wrong drill or make a new batch.
 - Mulitple answers if applicable, separated by `;` (whitespaces are ignored).
 Important readings can be forced to require.
 Uncommon readings can be disabled and made wrong.
 - Custom vocabularies can be added, and will be put to the end of Due queue (if the entries exist in [the dictionary](https://www.mdbg.net/chinese/dictionary))
 - Skip vocabularies can be set, if accidentally put to SRS, or considered practically uncommon.